commercialhaskell/stack/doc/tutorial/tutorial_conclusion.md

 -   __Sandboxing__

+    ---

     A 'sandbox' is a development environment that is isolated from other parts of the system.
-The concept of sandboxing is built in to Stack.
+The concept of sandboxing is built into Stack.

 -   __Snapshots__